 Requirement identification and source document

-This DRD is called from ECSS-Q-ST-40, requirement 7.5.1a5.11.2b.1.
+This DRD is called from ECSS-Q-ST-40, requirements 7.5.1a and 5.11.2b.1.

 Purpose and objective

 The safety analysis report documents the results of safety analysis.
 The safety analysis report contains a set of hazard reports, which documents the results of the systematic identification, evaluation, reduction, verification and tracking of hazards.